a group of skulls stacked together

 Dark tourism: Morbid curiosity or historical interest?

-different types of dark tourism
+Different types of dark tourism

 Natural and man-made disaster sites

 The power of nature can inspire awe in all of us.
 It can destroy cities and lives in seconds, changing landscapes and history.
 When we make a mess, intentional or otherwise, nature has a way of taking over.
-Think of places like Fukushima, Chornobyl or Pompeii.
+Think of places like Fukushima, the Chornobyl Exclusion Zone or Pompeii.
 All show us how fast life can change due to human error or the unforgiving power of Mother Nature.

 Resting places of the dead